Dragonflydamsel01/Creating-a-series-taxonomy-in-11ty-Version1/content/posts/seventhpost.md

 ---
 title: The Golden Apple Tree and the Nine Peahens -- The Witch.
 description: The conclusion of the Prince and the Peahen
+slug: the-witch
 date: 2018-10-04
 series: "swan-wives"
 part: 4
 tags: second tag
 ---

 Next day, when the dragon went out, the king's son came, and the queen told him all she had learned from the dragon.
 Then the king's son went away to the mountain and found the old woman, and entered her house.

 She greeted, "God help you too, my son!
 What do you wish?"